 No pressure, though.

 Before you pluck up your courage and start breaking through the smooth surface, make sure you know how to drill through tiles.
 It might seem like a pretty straightforward job, especially if you are a DIY-er who isn’t very familiar with the different types of tiles and their characteristics.
-But, even if you are a professional installer, the smallest mistake can ruin the tile.
+But, even if you are a professional installer, the smallest mistake can ruin a tile.

 Without further ado, here’s how to drill tiles the right way.